Labor Market Information, a Division of the Alabama Department of Labor

 3.9%

-Alabama’s labor force participation rate for February remained unchanged at 57.4%.
-The percentage of prime-age workers increased by one-tenth of a percentage point to 78.7% over the month.
-Over the year, this number increased by one and three-tenths of a percentage point from 77.4%.
+Alabama’s labor force participation rate for May held steady at 57.5%.
+The percentage of prime-age workers increased by one-tenth of a percentage point to 79.2% over the month.
+Over the year, this number increased by one and six-tenths percentage points from 77.6%.
+Prime-age workers are those aged 25-54 years.

-Counties with the lowest unemployment rates are: Shelby County at 2.6%, Morgan County at 2.7%, and Madison and Limestones Counties at 2.8%.
-Counties with the highest unemployment rates are: Wilcox County at 10.6%, Dallas County at 6.8%, and Perry County at 6.6%.
+Counties with the lowest unemployment rates are: Shelby County at 1.8%, Morgan County at 1.9%, and Cullman, Elmore, Limestone, Madison, and Marshall Counties at 2.0%.
+Counties with the highest unemployment rates are: Wilcox County at 6.8%, Perry County at 4.5%, and Dallas County at 4.4%.

-Major cities with the lowest unemployment rates are: Homewood and Vestavia Hills at 2.4%, Alabaster, Hoover, Madison, and Trussville at 2.5 %, and Northport at 2.7%.
-Major cities with the highest unemployment rates are: Selma at 7.8%, Prichard at 6.5%, and Anniston, Gadsden, and Mobile at 4.8%.
+Major cities with the lowest unemployment rates are: Trussville at 1.6%, Homewood and Vestavia Hills at 1.7%, and Alabaster, Hoover, and Madison at 1.8%.
+Major cities with the highest unemployment rates are: Selma at 5.3%, Prichard at 4.3%, and Bessemer at 3.4%.

 Unemployment Snapshot